hacobe/notes/checkpointing.md

 ## How else can we improve the performance of checkpointing?

 **Asynchronous checkpointing** does not block training when saving a checkpoint.
 It saves the checkpoint in another thread allowing training to proceed.
+For example, PyTorch Lightning's [AsyncCheckpointIO](https://github.com/Lightning-AI/pytorch-lightning/blob/d1949766f8cddd424e2fac3a68b275bebe13d3e4/src/lightning/pytorch/plugins/io/async_plugin.py#L37) uses a ThreadPoolExecutor with 1 worker (alternatively, you could use a ProcessPoolExecutor).
+If checkpointing and training are running concurrently, then it's important to measure the extent to which checkpointing is slowing down training.

 TorchSnapshot implements **zero-copy serialization** for most tensor types.
 Specifically, the library [serializes](https://github.com/pytorch/torchsnapshot/blob/0e601091d91e875f1b4ef0f79a3b6fb7b0069079/torchsnapshot/serialization.py#L200C12-L200C48) a compatible tensor as `memoryview(tensor.numpy()).cast("b")`.
 With `memoryview`, we can write chunks of the tensor's bytes to storage without making a copy (more on `memoryview` [here](https://stackoverflow.com/questions/18655648/what-exactly-is-the-point-of-memoryview-in-python)).
 The library [deserializes](https://github.com/pytorch/torchsnapshot/blob/0e601091d91e875f1b4ef0f79a3b6fb7b0069079/torchsnapshot/serialization.py#L258C16-L258C71) the tensor as `torch.reshape(torch.frombuffer(memoryview(buf), dtype=dtype), shape)`.
 In this way, we serialize the tensor to the same format that we use to represent the tensor in memory and deserialization can then use the bytes read from disk.